The University of Queensland

 UQ has established admission schemes which seek to support and increase the participation of disadvantaged and culturally-diverse groups in tertiary study.

-Applicants can receive adjustment factors toward their rank.
-Applicants can be allocated a maximum of five (5) rank adjustments across all UQ schemes.
+Applicants can receive a maximum of 5 rank adjustments across all UQ admission schemes.

-UQ’s Subject Incentive Scheme is offered to all domestic students currently completing an internal Australian Year 12 program or the International Baccalaureate Diploma who have successfully completed studies in Specialist Mathematics (or approved equivalent), an approved LOTE (Language other than English) subject, or an approved university-level enrichment course (e.g UQ Enhanced Studies Program (ESP)).
+UQ’s Subject Incentive Scheme is offered to all domestic students currently completing an internal Australian Year 12 program or International Baccalaureate Diploma who have completed studies in the higher level mathematics, an approved language, or a university-level enrichment course.

 Adjustments are awarded to an applicant’s rank on the following basis: